wemakestuff/Teracast/README.md

-# PodStuff App
+# Teracast App

-This repository contains the source code for the [PodStuff](https://github.com/wemakestuff/PodStuff)
+This repository contains the source code for the [Teracast](https://github.com/wemakestuff/Teracast)

-Please see the [issues](https://github.com/wemakestuff/PodStuff/issues) section to report any bugs or feature requests and to see the list of known issues.
+Please see the [issues](https://github.com/wemakestuff/Teracast/issues) section to report any bugs or feature requests and to see the list of known issues.

 ## About

-The PodStuff application is a Podcasting application for Android that doesn't suck.
+The Teracast application is a Podcasting application for Android that doesn't suck.

 ## License